 “We are moving into a world where there are going to be proportionately many, many more older humans than we’ve ever, as a species, experienced before.
 What they want and need, how they live, work and behave, who and what they vote for, and what they actually do with all those extra years, will affect everyone.
-The maturity of later adulthood gifts humanity the potential for salvation through wisdom.
-The complementary trends unleashed by gender and generational balance may yield a mass of older men giving back and older women leading.
-Watch this space.”

 Avivah Wittenberg-Cox in Harvard Business Review